chrnolte/places-conus/docs/data/predictors.rst

    We prefer modeling at the level of regions rather than counties or states, as the latter vary substantially in size and number across the U.S. geography.

+   :Geoprocessing: Spatial intersection with parcel centroids

-   Learn more:
+   Find out more:

    .. toctree::
-      :maxdepth: 2
+      :maxdepth: 1

       regions/regions

-   :Geoprocessing: Spatial intersection with parcel centroids

 .. attribute:: fips